 Today, the Orenburg Region, located at the crossroads of East and West, is seeking to continue this tradition as the Russian “window on the East.”

 Culture and art

 Orenburg was initially constructed as a fortress and also functioned as a trading center.
 Today, Orenburg is one of Russia’s most beautiful cities, as confirmed by the preserved historical and architectural antiquities.
-An interdepartmental council for the protection of the region’s historical and cultural properties has inventoried 1895 sites, 1523 of which are on a government list of historical and cultural monuments, and 1438 archeological sites.
-In addition, 1140 cultural centers (with 7210 clubs and amateur associations operating in them), 910 theater studios, and a large number of groups of all kinds (810 choral, 559 dance, 210 instrumental, 132 folklore, and 258 national groups) operate in the region today.
+An interdepartmental council for the protection of the region’s historical and cultural properties has inventoried 1895 sites, 1523 of which are on a government list of historical and cultural monuments, and 1438 archaeological sites.

-Seven professional theaters operate in Orenburg Region, including a regional puppet theater, the Pierrot municipal puppet theater, the Faizi Tatar drama theater, the Orsk and Buguruslansk drama theaters, and the Gorki regional drama theater.
+Seven professional theatres operate in Orenburg Region, including a regional puppet theatre, the Pierrot municipal puppet theatre, the Faizi Tatar drama theatre, the Orsk and Buguruslansk drama theatres, and the Gorki regional drama theatre.

-The region has 993 state libraries, 23 of them in Orenburg.
-In recent years, the libraries have experienced difficulties in replenishing their stocks, which has led to a decrease in resources.
+The region has many state libraries.
+In recent years, libraries have experienced difficulties in replenishing their stocks, which has led to a decrease in resources.

 The region has begun holding annual days of Russian spirituality and culture; Kazakh, Bashkir, Tatar, Ukrainian, Mordvinian, and German cultural festivals; the “Colors of the Rainbow” (Kraski radugi) regional children’s festival; and a regional festival of guitar songs in Kuvandyk.